 - Nutrition after treatment ends

 Taste and smell changes

 Cancer and its treatments can change your senses of taste and smell.
 These changes can affect your appetite and are often described as a bitter or metallic taste.
-If you are having these problems, try foods, marinades, spices, drinks, and ways of preparing foods that are different from ones you usually use.
+If you’re having these problems, try foods, marinades, spices, drinks, and ways of preparing foods that are different from those you usually use.
 Also, keep your mouth clean by rinsing and brushing, which may help foods taste better.

 What to do